The 9 Hour Small Business Tune-Up

 Debt is a major restriction of freedom and hinders your ability to make decisions.
 You may be presented with a very good opportunity but not be able to take advantage of it because of your debts.
 Don’t allow debts to restrict your growth.
 Make a plan that will allow you to reduce and eliminate it.

 The best way to reduce debt is by taking a percentage of your profits and applying that to the debt.
-Plan on making a monthly payment to reduce your debt.
+Plan on making a monthly payment.

-Treat it you would all your other bills.
-Late payment of a bill will go against your credit rating.
+Treat it like you would all your other bills, it has to be paid and it has to be on time.
 Come up with a figure that you are sure you can pay each month.
-If it’s too high, you will with a plan that you can’t stick to.
+If it’s too high, you will not stick to it and skip payments.
 If it’s too low, it will take too long to pay off the debt.
 The figure you come up with must be realistic.

 Exercise: Debt Reduction

 Look at your accounts to determine how much debt your company is carrying.
 How much can you reasonably pay each month to reduce this debt?
 Make a detailed payment schedule you can stick to.

 You may have had to take on partners in order to establish your business.
 There is nothing wrong with that, especially if everyone knows the boundaries and sticks to agreements.
 If someone else has a controlling interest in your business and it starts to boom, then buyers may pop out of nowhere.
 Unless you are in control, you could soon discover that your beloved enterprise is being sold and you can’t do anything about it.